merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 - Finder, go to: Applications > Utilities > Terminal.app
 - Spotlight search function, write `terminal` and press <kbd>Return</kbd>.

-> **Tip:** You might want to add this application to your dock for easy access.
+***TIP:*** You might want to add this application to your dock for easy access.

-> **NOTE:** For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is **Bash**.
+***NOTE:*** For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is **Bash**.
 For a Mac computer running macOS Catalina or later releases, the default Unix Shell is **Zsh**.
 The default shell of your system is available via the terminal.
 If your machine is set up to something other than Bash, you can run it by openning a terminal and typing `bash`.

 #### Linux users